dacorvo/tensorsandbox/cifar10/models/nin/README.md

 style architecture, but the processing cost increases.
 The training also takes longer to converge.

+Size : 0.12 Millions of parameters
+Flops: 46.21 Millions of operations

 # NIN 1

 Just a minor deviation from the first model: we use more 1x1 filters in the